MaShisongLab/explicit/README.md

 mdl_full = explicit( tf_mtx_full, target_mtx_full, tf_name, target_name);
 mdl_full

-% The predictor has 3298936  SigEdges (TF-target gene pairs) with pValue <= 0.00001
+% The predictor has 3298936  SigEdges (significant interaction TF-target gene pairs) with pValue <= 0.00001.
 % Next the SigEdges with pValue <= 1e-9 are extracted and saved to a file named "Arabidopsis.SigEdges.1e-9.txt".
-% This file is the same as the file "At.SigEdges.txt" within the data directory.
+% The file contains the same SigEdgs as the file "At.SigEdges.txt" within the data directory,
+% which is used by the script "getArabidopsisRegulatorTFs.pl" to derive TF-regulators for gene modules in Step 1.
 % There are 980736 SigEdges with pValue <= 1e-9.
 % These SigEdges are also the same SigEdges reported in the paper by Geng et al. i = mdl_full.SigEdges{:,4} <= 1e-9 ;